r0mdau/mcp-time/README.md

 - `get_current_time`: Return current time in a given IANA timezone (default UTC)
 - `convert_time`: Convert time between timezones in HH:MM format

+Example prompt use in Github Copilot:

+- `Get the current time in New York using the MCP Time Server tool.`
+- `Convert 14:30 from London time to Tokyo time using the MCP Time Server tool.`

 ## Development

 ### Build and Run